Hidradenitis suppurativa (HS)

 - There is a strong relationship between smoking and HS.

-- Any form of nicotine causes plugging of the pores.
+- It causes plugging of the pores.

 - Surgery is sometimes needed for the worst cases.
-Your provider should know about and have tried treating your HS before you have surgery.